tomconn/personal-blog/content/posts/How I passed the Istio Certified Associate/index.md

 <img src="ica.jpg" alt="ICA attained" style="display: block; margin: auto;">

 The [Istio Certified Associate, ICA](https://training.linuxfoundation.org/certification/istio-certified-associate-ica/) is a challenging and practical hands on exam.
-To help me learn a capability I like the idea of a exam based goal, it's achievable and ensures I attain a strong understanding of the system.
+To help learn a capability I like the idea of an exam based goal, it's achievable and ensures I attain a strong understanding of the system.

 ## Building a question and problem solving routine
 I used the following workflow, to methodically tackle each question.
 I found the routine helpful as it developed muscle memory and was one less thing to have to remember.